 import pyomo.environ as pyo Model = pyo.ConcreteModel() model.variable = pyo.Var() model.constraint = pyo.Constraint()

-Here all components are combined under a single python function.
+This example combines all components under a single Python function.

 It accepts user-defined inputs, and returns a complete PYOMO model with the assigned parameters.

 The function is saved in a file of the same name.